-For UO students only: apply for the GEO Ambassador as part of the General Study Abroad Scholarships application (five scholarships bundled into one application).
-Please see below for more details on the General Study Abroad Scholarships application.
+UO students: apply for the GEO Ambassador as part of the General Study Abroad Scholarships application (multiple scholarships bundled into one application).

 In the academic year following their return, all scholarship recipients will be expected to act as “Ambassadors” for GEO, sharing their experiences with others on their home campus, in their community and beyond.